dilshadmustafa/scabi/README.md

 > **Objectives:**

 > - Process Petabytes to Exabytes+ of data using billions of massively parallel Scabi Data Units (DU).
-> - Create Ensemble Machine Learning models for massive data sets.
+> - Create Ensemble Machine Learning models for super massive data sets with algorithm and ML library of your choice.
-> - Configure Scabi's Data Ring to use storage of your choice: Scality, RedHat CephFS, RedHat Gluster, SeaweedFS,  Minio, IBM Cleversafe, etc.
+> - Configure Scabi's Data Ring to use storage of your choice: Scality, RedHat CephFS, OrangeFS, RedHat Gluster, SeaweedFS, Minio, IBM Cleversafe, etc.
-> - Use Data-driven and Compute-driven frameworks to create parallel algorithms, Map/Reduce algorithms at scale.
+> - Use Data-driven and Compute-driven frameworks to implement iterative and complex parallel algorithms, Map/Reduce algorithms at Web Scale.

 ## Architectural Design ##